kadenscott/kaden.sh/static/posts/a_slice_of_technology_history.md

 - [The Way Must Be Tried \[The_Way_Must_Be_Tried_CSS_Feb1994.pdf\]](https://kaden.sh/pdf/The_Way_Must_Be_Tried_CSS_Feb1994.pdf)
 - [Microsoft Windows and X: partners on the desktop \[Windows_And_X_NetworkWorld_Jan1994.pdf\]](https://kaden.sh/pdf/Windows_And_X_NetworkWorld_Jan1994.pdf)

-__Note:__ depending on your browser, the PDF file may download instead of opening up in a new tab (like on Firefox.)
+__Note:__ depending on your browser, the PDF file may download instead of opening up in a new tab (like on Firefox).
 If you're wondering why the PDFs aren't opening, check your downloads list.